GuihJF/GuilhermeF/README.md

 🌍 From São Paulo, currently based in Bogotá, Colombia

-👀 Passionate about data analysis and software development
+💻 Passionate about data technology and data

 💼 6 years of professional experiences in technology field